How To Start A WordPress Blog Using Bluehost

 Word to the wise, pay for a full year in advance.
 It might seem like a lot up front but, if you choose to pay-as-you-go, your blog could easily be “turned off” due to failure to pay.
 You do NOT want your loyal visitors seeing that.
 Short attention spans mean they could write you off and move on to the next blog that is still live.

 Now it’s time to register your domain name.
 Bluehost allows you to also transfer a domain name that you purchased through another host; however, for the purposes of this tutorial, we’re going to assume you are choosing a new domain for your new blog.
 The screen for domain registration is going to look like this…

 You are almost there!
 Now you’re ready to create your account.
 The screen below is where you’ll enter all your pertinent account and payment information.

 CONGRATULATIONS!
-You are moving at lighting speed!
+You are moving at lightning speed!
 Now that you have your domain name and your hosting service, you can decide whether or not you want some additional services from Bluehost.
-You can cherry pick whatever you think would be best for your site.
+You can cherry-pick whatever you think would be best for your site.
 Or, you can ignore them for now and add them later if you want them.
 Now, it’s time to install WordPress so you can start customizing your site and writing posts!

 Install The WordPress Platform

 Now, sign in to your new Bluehost account and navigate to the Home screen.
 Click on Install WordPress, located under the Website Builder tab.
 After the WordPress installation is complete, you’ll see a screen like this…